- Top Natural Attractions

 - Read more about Hiking Without Littering.

-- There is a toilet for the disabled at the nature information station.
+- There is an accessible toilet at the nature information station.

 - There is a road along which persons with wheelchairs can get from the harbour to the nature information station.
-There is a toilet for the disabled in the area as well as a ramp along which those with wheelchairs can get into the summer café.
+There is an accessible toilet in the area as well as a ramp along which those with wheelchairs can get into the summer café.

 - There is a wheelchair ramp at the harbour.